 If you are a business owner, you have considered obtaining a business appraisal of your enterprise.
 A business appraisal, or business valuation, reflects the current economic value of a business.
 Business owners conduct such valuations for various reasons.
 And usually at the onset of a financing event within the business lifecycle.

 Business valuations of private companies are critical for many reasons.
 These reasons can be estate planning, gifting, estate settlement, and Internal Revenue Service (IRS) reporting of estate or gift transfers.
 Estate tax planning aims to provide liquidity and continuity for private or family businesses.
 It does this by determining your business’s fair market value in the eyes of taxing authorities in the form of a business valuation report.

 The appraisal approach may vary among evaluators and industries.
 However, the factors included in such analysis tend to be the same in a valuation for transfer business ownership.
-Overall, we calculate the financial health of a business by assessing its team, assets, earnings, growth, and losses within the context of its specific industry.
+Overall, we calculate the financial health of a business by assessing its team, assets, earnings, growth, and losses within the context of its specific industry for your succession plan.